 Air-drying is your best bet natural-looking curl.
 Hair dryers, irons, or rollers can leave hair dry, damaged, and more frizz-prone.
 Minimize your use of hot tools, and take precautions when you do.
 Always use a protectant first such as Hairstory Dressed Up.
 Much less risky is diffusing hair on the cool setting to boost shine and minimize frizz.
 Try it with your head flipped over and scrunch at the same time to create bounce and volume.
 Read all about safe heat styling here.

-Try Hairstory Wax to help define your hairline and corral baby hairs and fuzzy bits.
+Try Hairstory's hair pomade, Wax, to help define your hairline and corral baby hairs and fuzzy bits.
 Try, and to get really detailed, use a toothbrush.
 Warming Wax keeps it workable longer, and a little dab will usually do.

 * * *